Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 #### Test Your Prompt File:

 1. In Copilot Chat, type `/` followed by your prompt file name
-2. Press Enter
+2. Provide the values for the input variables specified.
+I.e. `/generate-photo-component with componentName newComponent`
-3. Fill in any requested input variables
+3. Press Enter
 4. Review the generated code

 ## 🎭 Step 2: Custom Chat Modes

 Chat modes define how GitHub Copilot behaves for specialized workflows.
-Let's create a custom mode for planning new features.
+Let's create a custom mode for super powered agnetic action.

 ### Step 2.1: Understanding Custom Chat Modes